Noahmpr/Noahmpr/ReadMe.md

 # 💫 About Me:
 ### 🔭 I`m a young professional born on July 3, 2000, who has recently completed his Bachelor's degree in Computer<br>Engineering with a focus on Software.
-As a highly skilled and knowledgeable individual, I have developed expertise in<br>various programming languages and tools, including Javascript, Node.js, MongoDB, TypeScript, React, Next.js, PWA, and TWA, converting React<br>Web apps for iOS and Android, Tailwind, Redux, Context, Git, Linux.
-With an impressive academic background and hands-on experience in the field, I am eager to continue my professional journey and make meaningful contributions <br> <br>🌱seedling I’m currently learning<br>💬 Ask me about
+As a highly skilled and knowledgeable individual, I have developed expertise in <br>🌱seedling I’m currently learning<br>💬 Ask me about

 ## 🌐 Socials: